Stevenson University Emergency Procedures

 - Keep all interested personnel and students away from the area.

 If 911 is needed, report to 911 operator the emergency, the specific location, and the campus entrance to be used.
 State the nature of the emergency, number of victims, and any other pertinent information.
-Campus Security will report to the specified entrance to escort medical personnel to the emergency scene.
+Campus Safety will report to the specified entrance to escort medical personnel to the emergency scene.

-Campus Security will notify Human Resources (x2427) if the medical emergency involves faculty or staff; Human Resources will coordinate notification of family members if necessary.
+Campus Safety will notify Human Resources (x2427) if the medical emergency involves faculty or staff; Human Resources will coordinate notification of family members if necessary.
 For students – the Vice President for Student Affairs (x4306) will be notified.
 Student Affairs will coordinate notification of family members, if necessary.

 In the event of a contagious condition, the Assistant Vice President of the Wellness Center (x4200) will contact the Baltimore County Health Department for instruction and intervention.